senchalabs/connect/docs/api.md

 First we define the `handle()` method, which accepts four arguments, _err_, _req_, _res_, and _next_.

 If an exception occurred, it is passed, it is up to your middleware to decide whether or not to simply ignore the error and pass it down the middleware stack, or to perform an action based on the exception.
-In our case we do not want to deal with the error directly, we simply invoke the `next()` function, passing it down the stack (potentially to the _error-handler_ middleware).
+In our case we do not want to deal with the error directly so we don't implement an errorHandle property and it goes down the stack (potentially to the _error-handler_ middleware).

     var helloWorld = {
-        handle: function(err, req, res, next){
+        handle: function(req, res, next){
-            if (err) {
-              next();
-            } else {
             res.writeHead(200, { 'Content-Type: 'text/plain' });
             res.end('Hello World');
-            }
         }
     };